hisuvo/hisuvo/README.md

 ## About Me
 <p>
-Junior Full-Stack Developer (MERN) with experience in JavaScript, React.js, Express.js, Node.js, MongoDB, Firebase, JWT, TailwindCSS, DaisyUI, and more.
-Passionate about building dynamic web applications and constantly exploring new technologies.
+I’m a Junior Full-Stack Developer (MERN) with a strong foundation in JavaScript, React.js, Node.js, Express.js, MongoDB, HTML, CSS, TailwindCSs and Firebase.
+I’m passionate about building responsive, user-friendly web applications that are scalable and efficient.
+I thrive on solving problems and constantly seek to learn new technologies and tools to improve my development skills.
+Currently focused on integrating AI into web applications and enhancing the user experience with modern technology like Next.js, GraphQL.
 </p>